China's tariffs would hurt Apple and these other US companies

 Intel (INTC) and its fellow semiconductor firms Texas Instruments (TXN), Nvidia (NVDA), Micron (MU) and Qualcomm (QCOM) also have a big presence in China.

 These companies all have manufacturing plants there and sell processors to Chinese tech companies, which use them in phones, computers and other gadgets.
 Intel generated nearly a quarter of its sales from China last year.
-Intel's stock was down more than 2% Wednesday, and other chip stocks were lower as well.
+Intel's stock was down nearly 2% Wednesday, and other chip stocks were lower as well.

 Related: China fires back, announces new tariffs